-From-To: number of first and last residue of the
+From-To: number of first and last residue of the peptide.

-Mass: Monoisotopic mass (theoretical) of the peptide e-value: The expect value from the ms/ms search hand text box.
+Mass: Monoisotopic mass (theoretical) of the peptide e-value: The expect value from the ms/ms search Comment: Number of identified peptides.

+When you move the cursor across a peptide box, the information on the peptide will be shown in the righthand text box.
 Residue is the residue pointed to, Element is the peptide; Mass is the theoretical monoisotopic mass of the peptide; Exp. is the experimentally observed mass; Delta is the difference between the two mass values: e-value is the search expect value; Modif is modifications found, shown as modification mass change (in blue) followed by number of modified residues.